Friday, 22 November 2024

 There's a couple of single episode stories that I greatly adore.
 Flatline and Oxygen being the two that stand out the most.
 Both deal with very interesting premises and make some great social commentaries.
 They are also excellently-paced.
 They move at a pretty breakneck speed that barely gives us a chance to breathe (pun intended for the latter!).
 Both also have a fun little plot twist near the end that does a great job of resolving the whole conflict.

 Ultimately, Oxygen won by a sort of mental coin toss.
 As I really do have great love for both these stories.
-Though I am not the raging anti-capitalist that this author is, they still drive home a great point about the ruthlessness that can happen out of the need for profit.
+Though I am not the raging anti-capitalist that this author is, they still drive home a great point about the ruthlessness that can happen in the quest to make a profit.
 I do love how the Doctor's able to use the Company's own greed against them.

 Oh yeah, one more similarity between Oxygen and Flatline (besides only having one-word titles!).
 They're both really fun zombie stories!